A list of the frequently asked questions regarding the Frist Center for Visual Arts

-When you become a member, you receive special invitations to previews of all our exhibitions, attend exhibitions, and most events free of charge or at a significant discount, receive discounts in the fabulous Frist Center Gift Shop, as well as discounts on venue rentals, birthday parties, summer camp, and spring break art activities, and more!
+When you become a member, you receive special invitations to previews of all our exhibitions, attend exhibitions, and most events free of charge or at a significant discount, receive discounts in the fabulous Frist Center Gift Shop, as well as discounts on venue rentals, summer camp, spring break art activities, and more!

 There may be some special exhibitions where the lenders require that every visitor be charged.
 But even in those cases, members will receive a significant discount.

 We are not at all fancy.
 Come in your work clothes.
 Come in jeans and t-shirts.
 Please do not think you have to dress up!
 We are open until 9:00 p.m. on Thursday and Friday evenings, so many people come straight from work.
 Just about any time you come, you will see people dressed all kinds of ways.
 By all means, dress comfortably!

 Where can I park?